 Renu and Raju are grateful to the mother unit owner for helping them at all times with their Kuroiler business.

-there are also a number of weak points in the chain that need strengthening.
+Organizational structure of the value chain that supports Kuroiler is what set it apart from other models.
+It is not the bird that is the discriminating feature of Kuroiler operations but the system that backs the bird.
+Close coordination of chain for flow of goods, services, and information, and economic interdependence of agents in the chain contributes significantly towards its effective functioning.
+At the same time, there are also a number of weak points in the chain that need strengthening.
 Firstly, there is some selectivity in the nature and type of information flow in the chain.
 The information that is of higher commercial interest to the company travels significantly faster than the information that may be in larger public interest.
-For example, prescribed vaccinations at mother unit level are not always provided while the vaccination against the major disease New Castle (Ranikhet) is not practiced at all.
+For example, prescribed vaccinations at Mother Unit level are not always provided while the vaccination against the major disease New Castle is not practiced at all.
 The major losses therefore take place when a New Castle outbreak occurs which happens almost every winter.
 As a result, mortality rates are relatively high and major improvements can be made by putting vaccination services in place.
 Such information is slow to travel.
-Also, apart for brooding management (the care and management of day-old chicks up to 4 - 6 weeks of age), no specific housing advice is provided by the relevant chain agents.
+Also, apart for brooding management (the care and management of day-old chicks up to 4-6 weeks of age), no specific housing advice is provided by the relevant chain agents.
 In general, however, rearers are able to respect the basics of good housing namely sufficient ventilation and space, day light and dry environment and make innovative use of local materials to keep the costs of housing low.

 In this context, it is also important to understand that while there is substantial scope for Keggfarms to strengthen information flow in the value chain, the responsibility of acting in larger public interest goes much beyond Keggfarms.
 Relevant arms of Government need to be far more active and pro-active in disease prevention and control and provision of extension information while at the same time being supportive of commercial interests of all those whose livelihoods depend on poultry birds including Kuroiler.
 In the information collected in the survey, none of the poultry rearer received poultry related extension messages through the Governmental or Non-Governmental channel.
-Most households developed the know-how through experience and by consulting each other.
+Most households developed the know-how through experience and by consulting each other 17.
 The poultry keepers were, for instance, not at all aware of the danger of Bird Flu.
 None had ever heard of it and all mortality was often mistaken with New Castle disease until the outbreak was confirmed by the government.